EMDR Therapy in San Antonio and Across Texas

 • Relationship trauma, betrayal, or emotional abuse

-• Anxiety rooted in past experiences
+• Anxiety and panic rooted in past experiences

 You don’t need a single “big” trauma for EMDR therapy to be helpful.
 If your nervous system learned to stay on high alert, EMDR can help it learn something new.
+Working with an experienced EMDR therapist San Antonio clients trust, EMDR counseling provides a structured path for nervous system regulation and emotional release.

 What EMDR Therapy Looks Like With Me

+EMDR is not rushed work.
 We start by building safety, trust, and coping tools so you feel grounded and supported before we ever process difficult memories.
 You remain in control the entire time, and we move at a pace that respects your nervous system.

-I primarily integrate EMDR therapy with IFS-informed parts work, helping you understand and work with the different parts of you that developed to survive difficult experiences, allowing us to address both the deeper emotional roots and the patterns showing up in your day-to-day life.
+My role is to guide, support, and help you make sense of what comes up so this work feels contained, intentional, and empowering rather than overwhelming.
+I primarily integrate EMDR therapy with IFS-informed parts work, helping you understand and work with the different parts of you that developed to survive difficult experiences.
+This allows us to address both the deeper emotional roots and the patterns showing up in your day-to-day life, so healing feels both practical and lasting.

 A Way Forward

-If you’re ready to feel more present, more regulated, and more at home in your own life, EMDR therapy may be the next step.
+Healing doesn’t mean forgetting what happened.
+It means no longer organizing your life around it.If you’re ready to feel more present, more regulated, and more at home in your own life, EMDR therapy may be the next step.